tweag/nickel/rfcs/006-package-management.md

 contents.

 The registry entries are named like "github/\<org\>/\<package\>" (where in the future we might support places other than github).
-This allows the package registry to automatically discover new package versions: to find the latest versions of "github/tweag/json-schema-lib", we simply fetch the repository at `github.com/tweag/json-schema-lib` and look for tags that look like version numbers.
-Initially, we will scrape packages daily in a cron job.
-Eventually we will allow people to automatically request re-scrapes of specific packages.

-Once a package version is stored in the index, it will never be overwritten.
-If a future scrape sees that a previously existing version tag is pointing at a different commit, we will make a note (maybe warn someone somehow?) and keep the old version.
+This allows us to skip registration and authentication: if someone has the github permissions to create `jneem/foo` on github, they also have permissions to create and update the `github/jneem/foo` nickel package.

+We will provide a backend service to update packages.
+Users can submit a request to the backend, asking to publish version `0.6.5` of package `jneem/foo` at a specific git revision.
+The service will check that the github repo `jneem/foo` has a `v0.6.5` tag pointing at that git revision; if so, it will add it to the index.

 ### Question: should we store a content hash too?